leap71/leap71.github.io/coding-for-engineers/7-design-an-aircraft-in-an-afternoon.md

 In conventional engineering workflows, the reasoning, the thought process, the physical formulas, all these *are external to* the daily work of the engineer.
 The engineer's main labor is to visually create the object in CAD.

 Computational engineers don't draw, they write down the logic, the physics, the heuristic models, etc. in code.
-They try to make the computational model consistent, something that is often suprisingly difficult to do.
+They try to make the computational model consistent, something that is often surprisingly difficult to do.
 The flow of information, the abstract components, are more important than the shape of a part.
 Because the computational model is built on the entirety of the information, the resulting geometry can follow much more flexibly, than in objects that are built piecemeal from individual parts.
 A computational model has a general overview of the entire object.

 - In Computational Engineering Models, we think logical and scientific first, and geometric second
 - It's fine to put placeholder objects, functional "stubs", empty interfaces in place and fill in the details later